Bioprotocols/container-ontology/README.md

 # Container ontology
 Container ontology for use with [PAML (Protocol Activity Markup Language)](https://github.com/SD2E/PAML-specification).

+We first describe the server, which is build on Owlery, and then we discuss how to use the Python library that provides query servicing for the server.

+# The Container Server

 ## Start Queryable Server

 To retrieve entities (for now, this really only works for Plates), you may do the following: